 In another twist in the ongoing saga of Fútbol Miami MLS, partner Jorge Mas told the Miami Herald the group is now considering “five or so” locations for a new soccer stadium for Major League Soccer.
 This is a stark on-the-record departure from the ownership group’s position since late 2015.

 David Beckham made a splash near Biscayne Bay on Monday in typical Miami style, high on hype and low on substance.
 But the energy was palpable in the Arsht Center and across Miami as the footballing legend announced that finally, yes, Major League Soccer had awarded him a coveted franchise in South Florida.

-Just in case you can’t access the main website, you can watch the MLS’s Miami announcement here!
+Just in case you can’t access the main website, you can watch the Miami MLS announcement here!

 South Florida is rife with excitement following Major League Soccer’s announcement that Miami will be awarded an MLS franchise.
 After a tumultuous four years, David Beckham has seemingly rounded up the partners and money he needs to bring a first division franchise back to South Florida for the first time in 16 years with the Miami Beckham United group.

 Another day down, another day closer to a significant moment for soccer fans of Miami-Dade County.

 “Fútbol Miami MLS” released a website Friday with a countdown clock to a “major soccer announcement” on Monday at noon.
 On the website, a link was also available to the Adrienne Arsht Center’s website, where tickets were made available for this announcement.
 (UPDATE: Tickets for the event have sold out).